José M. Serrano

 José Marco Serrano (born June 19, 1972) is a member of the New York State Senate from the 29th District, representing Mott Haven, Melrose, Highbridge, Morris Heights, Spanish Harlem, Yorkville, Roosevelt Island and part of the Upper West Side.
-He is the son of U.S. Congressman José Serrano.
+He is the son of former U.S. Congressman José Serrano.

 A lifelong South Bronx resident, Serrano was elected to the New York State Senate in November 2004.
 He defeated Republican Olga Mendez, a 26-year incumbent in the district.
-Since 2019, he has served as the Chair of the Majority Conference, the third highest ranking member of the Senate.
+Since 2019, he has served as the Chair of the Majority Conference, the third highest-ranking member of the Senate.

 He was the subject of Congressional campaign speculation when his father announced his retirement from representing NY-15, but chose not to run.

 Background

 Serrano was born and raised in the South Bronx, where his father, José E. Serrano, was a member of the New York State Assembly, and later a member of the United States House of Representatives.
 Serrano is a graduate of Manhattan College.

 Prior to becoming involved in politics, Serrano worked with the New York Shakespeare Festival.

-In 2001, Serrano was elected to the 17th district of the New York City Council, representing Melrose, Mott Haven, Longwood, and Hunt’s Point.
+In 2001, Serrano was elected to the 17th district of the New York City Council, representing Melrose, Mott Haven, Longwood, and Hunt's Point.
 He was re-elected in 2003.